 It’s never too late to start a pension.
 And with generous tax relief, longer lifespans and lots of investment options, it’s almost always worth doing.
 Moneycube explains why, and what you should do to start a pension today.
 Good reasons for starting late Many people worry they haven’t started saving for retirement early enough.
 But … Continued

 With the average pension pot in Ireland somewhere in the region of €90,000, a pension pot of half a million is something many people can only dream of.
 But how far would it get you?
 We’ve carved up a notional €500,000 pension fund at retirement to see if it’s enough.
-The lump sum First, the … Continued
+Just want to get started? … Continued

 Irish Life Multi-Asset Portfolios (or Irish Life MAPS) is hard to avoid.
 It’s the biggest multi-asset range of funds in Ireland.
 It sometimes seems like its advertisements are on the side of every bus.
 And AIB, Permanent TSB and Ulster Bank also promote it heavily.
 So is it right for you, and what’s the alternative? … Continued